coderdc13/deep-learning-hw/Deep_Learning_Homework.md

 # Introduction

 This assignment calls for leveraging recurrent neural networks in the comparison of prediction models for bitcoin prices.
-Recurrent neural networks in general may have different structures and applications (https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-recurrent-neural-networks).
+Recurrent neural networks in general may have different structures and applications (https://www.cs.toronto.edu/~tingwuwang/rnn_tutorial.pdf).
 Also, one can consider the long short term memory (LSTM) recurrent neural network (RNN) as a methodology that "allows learning of long-term dependencies" (http://pages.cs.wisc.edu/~shavlik/cs638/lectureNotes/Long%20Short-Term%20Memory%20Networks.pdf).
 LSTM RNNs have been leveraged for predictive financial models (http://cs230.stanford.edu/projects_fall_2019/reports/26254244.pdf).

+# Data Analysis and Data Processing

+The data was drawn from the comma separated value (CSV) files.
+Then the data was processed through the models.
+The data analysis and data processing are recorded in the Jupyter notebooks.
+In addition, for different window sizes, losses were recorded by the student author (me, Franklin Bueno).

 ## Window Sizes and Loss